Photos by Emirkan Corut and Ali Berkay Bilge

 From a Queer perspective, Angelus Altera investigates the hegemonic history, past and present by focusing on the notions of visibility & invisibility, (op)pressure & ease, (en)closure & opening/coming out through the body and opens itself to the future.

-A reflection of Angelus Altera written by the artist published in “Protodispatch” by Protocinema can be read from here.
+A reflection of Angelus Altera written by the artist published in “Protodispatch” by Protocinema

-The two channel video of Angelus Altera was shown at SALT Beyoğlu until the end of the exhibition “90s on stage” on 02.
+The two-channel video of Angelus Altera was shown at SALT Beyoğlu until the end of the exhibition “90s on stage” on 02.
 04. 23.

 Costume designer: Mert Yemenicioğlu